UoB-COMSM0110/2024-group-18/README.md

 # 4. Design
 Having evaluated our potential stakeholders and evaluated a diverse range of User Stories, we now had a sense of the features we wanted to incorporate into our Game design, as well as the Use-Case Diagram/Specification guiding the development of the accessibility features.

 A **Class Diagram** provided a systematic view of our Game System, allowing us to plan ahead and template the relationship between objects, which would serve as planning for good **Object-Orientated Design (OOD)** within our source code.
 To do so, we first wrote down a plan for System Architecture by collaborating in-person through whiteboard sessions.
-This allowed for the Class Diagram formation to be a seemless process.
+This allowed for the Class Diagram formation to be a seamless process.

 Following the Class Diagram, we worked on forming a **Sequence Diagram**, which would indicate the order of objects working together.
-This is particularly significant in Game Development, where having evaluated many classes in our system, the sequence would allow for ease in debugging, especially since the Processing IDE has poor debugging facilities.
+This is particularly significant in Game Development, where, after evaluating many classes in our system, the sequence would allow for easy debugging, especially since the Processing IDE has poor debugging facilities.

 # Project Overview